Asteski/WinMac/README.md

 ## Recommendations

 For the most reliable deployment process, it's mandatory to install the latest version of [Powershell Core](https://github.com/PowerShell/PowerShell) and run *install.ps1* script from the script directory and run it as an Administrator.
-Everything else (except dock, which must be run separately in non-elevated pwsh session) will be deployed automatically for you (including Winget if not already installed).
+Everything else (except dock, which must be run separately in non-elevated pwsh session) will be deployed automatically for you once selected at the configuration part of a script (including Winget if not already installed).

 [Wiki page](https://github.com/Asteski/WinMac/wiki) have ton of very useful information, which can help you understand WinMac components capabilities and configurations, keyboard shortcuts, to modify them to your liking.